Download Careers360 App

 NCERT Class 12 Physics Chapter 7 Notes Alternating Current - Download PDF

-Edited By Vishal kumar | Updated on Feb 02, 2024 05:13 PM IST
+Edited By Vishal kumar | Updated on Jul 09, 2025 04:27 PM IST

-NCERT Class 12 Physics Chapter 7 Notes
+NCERT Notes for Class 12 Physics Chapter 7 Alternating Current

 Alternating Voltage:-

-The voltage whose magnitude and direction changes with time and attains the same magnitude and direction after a definite time interval is called an ‘ alternating voltage’.
-Taking the expression for the induced emf e=e0sinωt, the alternating voltage can be expressed as
+The voltage whose magnitude and direction changes with time and attains the same magnitude and direction after a definite time interval is called an ‘ alternating voltage. ’ Taking the expression for the induced emf e=e0sinωt, the alternating voltage can be expressed as

 Where V₀ is the maximum (or peak) value of voltage.